Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon HD 4870 1GB will be 60% quicker than the Radeon R7 250X overall, because of its greater bandwidth. (explain)
+Memory BandwidthTheoretically, the Radeon HD 4870 1GB should be quite a bit faster than the Radeon R7 250X in general. (explain)

-Texel RateThe Radeon R7 250X will be much (about 33%) faster with regards to anisotropic filtering than the Radeon HD 4870 1GB. (explain)
+Texel RateThe Radeon R7 250X should be quite a bit (more or less 33%) better at AF than the Radeon HD 4870 1GB. (explain)

-Pixel RateThe Radeon R7 250X should be a lot (more or less 33%) more effective at full screen anti-aliasing than the Radeon HD 4870 1GB, and capable of handling higher resolutions while still performing well. (explain)
+Pixel RateThe Radeon R7 250X should be a lot (about 33%) more effective at FSAA than the Radeon HD 4870 1GB, and will be capable of handling higher resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison